damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ## Idea (Chat)

 Let's go back to our Mattermost client.
-Chat is where the team would discuss the project and come up with great ideas such as “Let’s improve the homepage!”.
+Today, more and more of your team's conversations are happening in chat, not in issues.
+So when a great idea comes along, it's such a waste to let it die in a chat room.
+Wouldn't it be great if we could create an issue for the project, right from chat?
+With the GitLab chat command integration, you can do exactly that.

 > * Go to Mattermost [https://mattermost.make-sid-dance.com](https://mattermost.make-sid-dance.com)
 > * Skip tutorial
 > * Type: Let's improve the homepage!

-When a great idea comes along, it's such a waste to let it die in a chat room so wouldn't it be great if we could create an issue for the project, right from chat?
-Well, with the GitLab chat command integration, we can do exactly that.
-Let's see how it works.
+So the team just came up with the idea to improve the homepage.
+Let's turn this idea into an issue.

 > * Type: `/minimal-ruby-app help`